-Michael Botur’s fifth collection of short stories, True?, will be released in October 2018.
+Michael Botur’s fifth collection of short stories, True?, was released October 10 2018.

 Poor and depressed, the only place we could afford to holiday was among the memories in our heads.
 But the deeper inside our brains we went, the less we wanted to come back.